fulopjoz/fulopjoz/README.md

 I have successfully completed several courses and earned certificates in key areas of study, including:

-- Basic Quantum Computing Algorithms and Their Implementation in Cirq **IT4Innovation**
 - Building Transformer-Based Natural Language Processing Applications **NVIDIA**
 - Database Design **ORACLE**
 - Database Programming with SQL **ORACLE**
+- Basic Quantum Computing Algorithms and Their Implementation in Cirq **IT4Innovation**
+- Fundamental Quantum Computing Algorithms and Their Implementation in Qiskit **IT4Innovation**
 - Certificate of 7ADD attendance **UPOL CZ**
 - Oracle SQL Fundamentals **ORACLE**
 - Soft Skills Training **P&G**